 - The impersonation account defined for the Backup server service during the 'UserLock configuration wizard' requires administrative privileges on the Primary server in order to synchronize all settings and sessions with it.

-- The database configured on the Backup server needs to be different to the one used by the Primary server.
+- By default, writing to the database is disabled on the backup server.
+Writing to the UserLock primary server database is sufficient.
+However, if you wish to configure another database on the backup server, the database configured on the Backup server needs to be different to the one used by the Primary server.
 It's possible to use the same Database system server, but the two databases must be distinct.

 If any issue occurs during the synchronization, then a specific event with all available details will be logged into the 'Windows Application event log' (source UserLock).